pallet/test-env/README.md

 lein with-profile +vmfest test :support
 ```

+The `TEST_ENV_THREAD` environment variable can be used to set the
+number of test threads (defaults to 1).

 ## Controlling Teardown of Nodes

 The `teardown` form can be used to control the teardown of nodes in
 tests.
 Any code block wrapped in this form will not be run when the
 `:no-teardown` profile is used.

 ## License